paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-063-bureau-of-transportation-statistics.md

 <a id="section-6302"></a>
 ## § 6302.
 Bureau of Transportation Statistics
-**(a) Establishment.—** There is established in the Research and Innovative Technology Administration the Bureau of Transportation Statistics.
+**(a) Establishment.—** There is established in the Office of the Assistant Secretary for Research and Technology of the Department of Transportation the Bureau of Transportation Statistics.

 **(b) Director.—**